-- provide receipts for your travel expenses etc. - provide proof from your employer such as a letter confirming your loss of earnings and the sum involved.
+- provide receipts for your travel expenses etc - provide proof from your employer such as a letter confirming your loss of earnings and the sum involved.

-An expenses claim form is available from the RSPCA and if you wish to make a claim you need to email costrecovery@rspca.org.uk and one will be sent to you.
+An expenses claim form is available from the RSPCA and if you wish to make a claim you need to email: costrecovery@rspca.org.uk and a claim form will be sent to you.